Rickcau/PII-Detection-Text-Analytics/README.md

 # PII-Detection-Text-Analytics
-How to leverage the PII Redaction Container to redact text...
+How to leverage the PII Redaction Container to redact text.
+The Redaction container can be run in a disconnecte3d mode if needed for customers that have strict policies around dealing with PII, this solution can help solve those challenges.

 ## Typical Use Cases
 - ​Mask **sensitive information** to avoid a leak, inappropriate handling or data bias